-This policy covers financial information and facilities and the Superintendent must not allow assets to be unprotected, inadequately maintained, inappropriately used or exposed to unnecessary risk.
-The policy also has a section on facilities stating the standards of our schools must improve as funding permits, that capital summer improvement projects make best use of available funds and goals, inspections of facilities and playgrounds take place and the Fire Marshall's orders are acted on.
+This policy covers financial information and facilities.
+Several points listed have been reported on under EL 7 Financial Administration.
+The Superintendent must not allow assets to be unprotected, inadequately maintained, inappropriately used or exposed to unnecessary risk.
+The policy also states the standards of our schools must improve as funding permits, that capital summer improvement projects make best use of available funds and goals, inspections of facilities and playgrounds take place and the Fire Marshall's orders are acted on.
 The policy also states there must be facilities use guidelines and buildings are secured against theft and damage.